“Is July’s COE bidding still on?”

 4. Can I still buy a car during this period?
 Got a lot of sales leh.

-It is also advisable to test drive a car whether it’s new or used (read our guide on what to look out for in used cars) and since that is NOT possible during Phase 1: Safe Re-opening, we advise you to discuss with the dealerships on the test drive mechanics.
+It is also advisable to test drive a car whether it’s new or used (read our guide on what to look out for in used cars) and since that is now possible during Phase 2.
+Buying and test driving bikes are also allowed during Phase 2: Safe Transition.

 5. How much is the price of COE for renewal during this period?

-Answer: For Phase 1: Safe Re-opening, Prevailing Quota Premiums (PQP), which is the price of COE for renewal, will be based on the 3-month average of the Quota Premium (QP) for the bidding exercises conducted in January 2020, February 2020 and March 2020.
+Answer: At this point, the price of COE for renewal or Prevailing Quota Premiums (PQP), will be based on the 3-month average of the Quota Premium (QP) for the bidding exercises conducted in January 2020, February 2020 and March 2020.
+To calculate PQP, always take the last 3-months where COE bidding took place.
+Or, you can turn to this PQP calculator if you’re confused 😉

 6. What happens to my vehicle inspection?
 It is due in June.